My Home Page with Links to My Other Book Reviews

 216pp.
 (C) 1989

-Moller Okin pushes for strict family “equity” and “equality;” and upbraids many men for their pathetic family efforts, but she pushes the sexism, helplessness and vulnerability buttons too hard.
+Moller Okin pushes for strict family equity and equality; and upbraids many men for pathetic family efforts, but Moller Okin pushes the sexism, helplessness, and vulnerability buttons too hard.
 This work has too many claims that lack statistical support and too much media feminism.
-Time for Life suggests that husbands on mean do as much work in families as wives do, though men who are not in families contribute little to their children’s well-being.
+Research in Time for Life suggests husbands (on mean) do as much work in families as wives, though many non-family men contribute little to their children’s well-being.
 Worth skimming.

 Freedom and Its Misuses by Gary Beabout